 - February 28, 10:00 am, “To Feel Another’s Woe: Compassion as the Beginning of Mercy, Rev. Chris Rothbauer

-- Second Hours will focus on Spirituality throughout the month.
+- Second Hours will focus on Mercy throughout the month.

 - Covenant Groups will be discussing the theme at our meetings this month.